ME3Tweaks/ME3TweaksModManager/documentation/officialdlc_and_basegame.md

 The following headers are supported, with their supported descriptors in the table below.
 BASEGAME is technically not a DLC (vanilla game) but keeps the same format.
 There are a few special task headers that will be explained further down in this document.

 #### Supported Headers for Mass Effect 3
-Note: Only `BASEGAME` is supported on Mass Effect 3 Legendary Edition.
+Note: Only `BASEGAME` is supported on Mass Effect 3 Legendary Edition, with an install folder of `BioGame/CookedPCConsole`.
 |Header name|DLC Folder|Supported Versions|
 |--- |--- |--- |
 |BASEGAME|BIOGame/CookedPCConsole|3.0+|